 Fibromyalgia is a controversial disorder, with no established organic basis.
 It manifests with chronic widespread musculoskeletal pain that is often accompanied by fatigue, sleep disturbance, cognitive disturbance, psychiatric symptoms, and other somatic symptoms.
-In this disorder there is no objective evidence of pathology, but a central pain sensitisation mechanism may be responsible.
+In this disorder there is no objective evidence of local pathology at the pain sites, but a central pain sensitisation mechanism may be responsible.

 Confirming the diagnosis

 Fibromyalgia is a clinical diagnosis, based on duration of symptoms, widespread pain in multiple sites, associated features, and the exclusion of other conditions that could account for the symptoms.
+The clinical criteria contained in the SOP defintion need to be met for the SOP to be applied.
 There are no confirmatory laboratory or other tests.
-Diagnostic criteria are available, based on pain locations and symptom severity.

 The relevant medical specialist is a rheumatologist.